mbasagoitia/colorado-airlift-outreach/public/content/pages/pilot-information.md

 * Obtain airport information.
 Non-official publications (for useful airport information, especially for non-towered fields), membership, and ordering information can be obtained from the Baja Bush Pilots Association website (see "Links" tab).
 * Make sure your aircraft has temporary (taped) or permanent 12” high registration numbers.
 These are required in Mexico.
 * Confirm your aircraft insurance policy definitions for “territories” includes Mexico and has a minimum of $300,000 liability coverage.
-* Order U.S. Customs Sticker online at [https://dtops.cbp.dhs.gov](https://dtops.cbp.dhs.gov).
-It is about $30/year (January-December).
+* Order U.S. Customs Sticker online at <https://dtops.cbp.dhs.gov>.
+It is about $35/year (January-December).
 Stickers can be placed on the inside of the baggage compartment door, if desired.
 * If the airplane is not registered in your proper name, obtain a notarized letter of permission from the registered owner/entity to fly the airplane in Mexico.
 * A minor child (under 18) must be accompanied by parents.
 If only one or both parents are not available to travel with the child, a notarized permission letter must be obtained from the absent parent(s) and available if requested by Mexican officials.
 * Order charts or extend subscription to include digital chart coverage as appropriate.
-* Purchase some kind of tie down/chock system.
-Some strips (Rancho Magana and have paved parking areas without tie downs, and a set of non-skid chocks is a good option).
-Los Pinos has some tie downs.
+* Obtain non-skid wheel chalks, as the parking areas at Rancho Magana and Los Pinos are concrete without tie down eyes available.
 * Purchase one or two security devices: Canopy cover or internal window covers, prop lock, throttle lock, and/or wheel lock to discourage potential theft.
 * Perform aircraft mini-annual to your satisfaction to eliminate obvious deficiencies.
-Most worn alternator drive belts, fuel drain leaks, rough running spark plugs or magnetos, noisy wheel bearings, or excessive tire wear are warnings that need to be heeded to avoid a failure in the field.
+Most worn alternator drive belts, fuel drain leaks, rough running spark plugs or magnetos, noisy wheel bearings, or excessive tire wear are warnings that need to be addressed before the clinic weekend.
 If you have a breakdown, it will be inconvenient for all.
 * Pack survival kit - no guns or ammo!
-* The current requirement is to have a 406 MHz ELT installed by June 30, 2018 for privately owned piston-powered aircraft.
-After this date, check for updates, as this requirement has been deferred several times.
+* It is required to have a 406 MHz ELT installed for privately owned piston-powered aircraft.
 * Confirm Mode C or ADS-B transponder is installed and operational.
 A squawk code will be assigned by U.S. Flight Service prior to crossing from Mexico into the U.S.
 * Confirm Aircraft ID data plate is in place.
 Mexican military authorities will refer to this when you land in Mexico.

 {className="pi-subheading"}**Week Before Clinic**

 * Inspect under a aircraft engine cowl for obvious irregularities prior to clinic mission flight.
-* Call Prescott FSS at 928-778-0314 to file border crossing flight plans (also called Defense VFR Flight Plan or Flight Notification Flight Plan).
-These follow the conventional flight plan format.
-When filing, request adding "Advise Customs" under the "Remarks" portion of the flight plan.
+* Call FSS to file border crossing flight plans for both northbound and southbound trip legs (also called Defense VFR Flight Plan or Flight Notification Flight Plan).
+These follow the conventional flight plan format, except as noted below.
+When filing, request adding "Advise Customs" under the "Remarks" portion of the flight plan for the southbound leg.
+* The process for filing of such flight plans as outlined above has varied over time.
+As of September 2023, the flight plan for the southbound leg is filed in a conventional manner, typically from KCMR to MMML for the Colorado-based planes.
+However, depending on the FSS briefer involved, handling of the northbound leg (typically from MMML to KCXL) is unconventional.
+It is reported that FSS cannot create a flight plan from a foreign country into a US airport of entry, but that is handled by the foreign country (MX in this case).
+That flight plan is filed by the pilot with the Mexican authorities prior to departing the MX airport of entry (MMML).
+However, it is necessary to file the northbound border crossing Flight Notification Flight Plan with FSS.
+Some FSS briefers file this as KCXL to KCXL with a "remark" that the flight is originating at MMML.
+Other briefers suggest filing from a waypoint 9 miles east of KCXL (KCXL07509, approximate border crossing on 75 degree radial from KCXL, 9 miles east) to KCXL.
 * Enroll for EAPIS account online.
 See "Links" tab for website.
-Some pilots choose to pay a service to handle EAPIS, such as EAPISfile.com or Baja Bush Pilots.
+Some pilots choose to pay a service to handle EAPIS, such as EAPISfile.com, Flying Samaritans, or Baja Bush Pilots.
+EAPISfile.com and Flying Samaritans' sites allows pilots to print copies of populated MX flight plan and entry/exit forms prior to departue, which saves a lot of time once in MX.
 * File EAPIS Notice of Departure and Notice of Arrival Manifests as soon as trip and crew are certain.
 Important  Don’t wait until the last day!
 * EAPIS Tips - Save Recently Filed Manifests and use them for templates later.
 Carry copies of manifest confirmation emails with you on trip.
 Take your time and double check dates, times, N-number, and passport data.
 Give yourself 2 to 3 hours the first time you encounter EAPIS.
 * Update aircraft and handheld GPS electronic data bases for international coverage as appropriate.